panda-re/panda/docs/tainted_instructions.md

     instr is tainted :  asid=0x503d000 : pc=0xb722c9d1
     ...

-This tells us that the process with asid (CR3) 0x503d000 processed tainted data in instructions at pc=0xb722c988,0xb722c9b6, etc.  One needn't apply taint labels via tstringsearch (although it is convenient), note.
-Instead, you might taint data at the linux <pre> read </pre> system call.
+This tells us that the process with CR3 0x503d000 processed tainted data in instructions at pc=0xb722c988,0xb722c9b6, etc.

+Note that one needn't apply taint labels via tstringsearch (although it is convenient).
+Instead, you might taint data at the linux
+<pre> read </pre> system call.
+Or somewhere else.

-The complete expected output is reproduced below.
+The complete expected output from list last run of panda is reproduced below.

     adding /home/tleek/git/panda/qemu/x86_64-softmmu/panda_plugins/panda_callstack_instr.so to panda_plugin_files 0
     adding /home/tleek/git/panda/qemu/x86_64-softmmu/panda_plugins/panda_stringsearch.so to panda_plugin_files 1